rakuten-ads/Rakuten-Reward-JS/js-extension-library/README.md

   ></script>
 </header>
 ```
-After pasting the script, Mission SDK JS will be available and can be accessed in the window object, through the RewardMissionSDK variable.
+After pasting the script, Mission SDK JS will be available and can be accessed in the window object, through the RakutenRewardExt variable.

 ```html
 <script>